Andrew Capobianco

+Career

-In 2021 he qualified with his partner Michael Hixon for the U.S. Olympic Diving Team, to compete in the men's synchronised 3m springboard.
+In 2021 he qualified with his diving partner Michael Hixon for the U.S. Olympic Diving Team, to compete in the men's synchronised 3m springboard.
 Later during the Olympic Trials he also qualified for the 2020/2021 Summer Olympics in Tokyo in the Individual 3m dive.

 At the Tokyo Olympics, Capobianco and Hixon won the silver medal in the men's synchronised 3m springboard, while Capobianco finished 10th out of 12 divers in the finals of the individual 3m springboard, from an original field of 29 in the competition.

 He participated at the 2019 World Aquatics Championships, winning a bronze medal.

-He currently attends and competes for Indiana University Bloomington, where he has earned All-American honors seven times.
+Capobianco attended Holly Springs High School in Holly Springs, North Carolina.
+He attended and competed for Indiana University Bloomington, where he earned All-American honors twelve-times.